JCSDA/jedi-docs/docs/inside/jedi-components/ufo/index.rst

 UFO is the **Unified Forward Operator**.

 It provides the observational operators needed to compute departures and innovations.
 In other words, it enables the comparison between model forecasts and observations that lies at the heart of the data assimilation process.
-UFO also provides related functionality related to observations such as quality control (QC) filters and variational bias correction.
+UFO also provides related functionality related to observations such as quality control (QC) filters, variational bias correction, observation error covariance specification and others.

 These documents give a high-level overview of the UFO code repository.
 A low-level description of the classes, functions, and subroutines is also available, produced by means of the `Doxygen document generator <https://www.doxygen.nl/index.html>`_.